-The schema of the Observations Data Model is given in Figures 2 and 3.
+The schema of the Observations Data Model is given in Figure 2.
 Appendix A gives details of each table and each field in this generic data model schema.
+Appendix A serves as the data dictionary for the data model and documents specific database constraints, data types, examples, and best practices.
 The primary table that stores point observation values is the DataValues table at the center of the schema in Figure 2.
 Logical relationships between fields in the data model are shown and serve to establish the connectivity between the observation values and associated ancillary information.
 Details of the relationships are given in Table 2.
-Figure 3 gives the controlled vocabulary tables that specify the terms that may be used for the fields where the vocabulary is controlled.
+Figure 2 shows each of the controlled vocabulary tables and their relationships to the table containing the field that they define.
+Controlled vocabulary tables are highlighted with red headers.
+In Figure 2, each of the mandatory fields is shown in bold text, whereas optional fields are shown in regular text.